-- A. Use personal transportation or transportation of an LRI whenever possible; - B. Explore alternative resources first, and when such a resource exists at no cost to the recipient, use the alternative transportation resource; - C. If free transportation is not available, use public transportation when residing within 3⁄4 of a mile of a bus stop (unless medical documentation is provided to support the recipient's or LRI's physical or mental condition that prohibits the recipient from utilizing public transport); - D. Participate in the assessment process to determine the appropriate level of service needed for transportation.
+- A. Use personal transportation or transportation of a LRI whenever possible; - B. Explore alternative resources first, and when such a resource exists at no cost to the recipient, use the alternative transportation resource; - C. If free transportation is not available, use public transportation when residing within 3/4 of a mile of a bus stop (unless medical documentation is provided to support the recipient's or LRI's physical or mental condition that prohibits the recipient from utilizing public transport); - D. Participate in the assessment process to determine the appropriate level of service needed for transportation.
 The recipient must follow through when referred for a public paratransit evaluation; - E. If eligible for paratransit services, the recipient is required to access available paratransit programs; - F. Make and keep all appointments and travel schedules, and phone to cancel when an unforeseen event makes it impossible to keep an appointment; - G. Recipients (or their LRI) are responsible to schedule rides by contacting the NET broker; - H. Recipients are urged to schedule rides (except out-of-the-area travel) not less than five days and no more than 30 days prior to travel; - I. Recipients are required to be ready and available to ride from 15 minutes before the scheduled ride to 30 minutes after the scheduled time; - 1.
-Recipients who are using commercial transportation vendors will follow the NET broker policy concerning late rides. - J. Notify the NET broker immediately when an urgent service need for NET transportation is discovered;
+Recipients who are using commercial transportation vendors will follow the NET broker policy concerning late rides. - J. Notify the NET broker immediately when an urgent service need for NET transportation is discovered: - K. Notify the NET broker of all third party insurance information, including the name of other third party insurance, or any changes in insurance coverage at the time of service, if possible, or in a timely manner thereafter; - L. Not refuse service of a provider based solely or partly on the provider's race, color, national origin, sex, religion, disability or age; and

-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES